emereum/aspnetcore-react-ts-starter-kit/Readme.md

 (from an aspnetcore-react-ts-starter-kit working directory) npm install

-(froma directory in which you want to start a new project) npx d:/path/to/aspnetcore-react-ts-starter-kit
+(from a directory in which you want to start a new project) npx d:/path/to/aspnetcore-react-ts-starter-kit
 ```